-How to Decide which Type of Storage Tank is the Best Option for Upgrading Your Facilities Bulk Fuel Storage
+How to Decide which Type of Storage Tank is the Best Option for Upgrading Your Facility’s Bulk Fuel Storage

-Site specifics and local and state regulations play an important role in deciding which storage system to select when comparing bulk storage options for fleet fueling, emergency diesel generators, and fuel oil systems.
-Speaking in general terms, the initial cost of an underground storage tank (UST) installation is approximately 15-25% more than an aboveground storage tank (AST).
-These numbers only paint a partial picture.
-Facility and property managers need to look at the long-term maintenance as well to determine the real cost of fuel storage tank ownership.
+Area site specifics and information about local and state regulations are important for deciding which storage system to select.
+System comparisons include bulk storage options for fleet fueling, emergency diesel generators, and fuel oil systems.
+The amount of initial cost for underground storage tank (UST) installation in general is approximately 15-25% more than an aboveground storage tank (AST).
+More importantly, all these numbers only paint a partial picture.
+All property and facility team managers must additionally consider the amount of long-term maintenance to determine the real cost of fuel storage tank ownership.

 What is the Cost of Ownership for an Underground Storage Tank?

-USTs require a monthly inspection (typically by personnel in house) and yearly testing of the different components of system.
+USTs require a monthly inspection service (typically by personnel in house) and yearly testing of the different components of the system.
 The approximate cost of testing is $1,500/per year.
 A Compliance Certification is required by the Massachusetts Department of Environmental Protection (MassDEP) and New Hampshire Department of Environmental Services (NHDES) every 3 years.
-The purpose of the Compliance Certification is to assist with regulatory compliance and to encourage good UST system management practices.
-You can submit this form on your own or get assistance through a tank management program for a cost of $800.
+Good UST system management practices is what the Compliance Certification encourages, in addition to assisting with regulatory compliance.
+People can submit this form on their own or obtain assistance through a tank management program for a cost of approximately $800.

 Underground Storage Tank Repair Costs

-The choices made during the design and planning will directly impact the long term maintenance of a UST so it’s important to think about future maintenance and replacement.
+One key consideration is that choices people make during the design and planning will directly impact the long-term maintenance of a UST.
+That’s why it’s important to think about future maintenance and replacement.
 The number and diameter of manways make a big difference when it comes time to test and repair a buried tank.
 Unions within piping sumps allow easy disconnection of pipes.
 A pipe chase that has extra slack also allows for easy disconnection and replacement if required.

 What is the Cost of Ownership for an Aboveground Storage Tank?

-ASTs require a monthly walk through inspection (by in house personnel) and a yearly inspection of the tank monitoring system by a certified inspector.
+ASTs require a monthly walk through inspection service (by in house personnel) and a yearly inspection of the tank monitoring system by a certified inspector.
 The approximate cost of this is $450/per year.
 If you have an AST, the facility is required to have and maintain an SPCC plan as well.
 SPCC plans vary based on the complexity of the facility.
 Developing a plan from scratch can cost between $8,000 and $12,000 and updating an existing plan may cost between $500 and $1,500.
 The SPCC plan will specify the inspection cycle of your AST by an STI SP001 certified inspector.
 The frequency schedule will be based on the age and condition of your tank.
-For example; a large field erected tank without secondary containment installed near saltwater may require yearly inspections but a shop-built tank installed within secondary containment may have a 10-year inspection cycle.
-The state of Massachusetts requires annual inspections of all regulated ASTs as part of the Use Permit program.
+For example; a large field-erected tank without secondary containment installed near saltwater may require yearly inspections but a shop-built tank installed within secondary containment may have a 10-year inspection cycle.
+As part of the Use Permit program, the state of Massachusetts requires annual inspections of all regulated ASTs.
 The cost of an inspection ranges from $250-$800 depending upon tank size.

 Aboveground Storage Tank Repair Costs

 Let’s take a look at common recurring repair costs for ASTs.
 The biggest hit when looking at AST maintenance is painting or coating.
-The exterior paint should be re-touched or repainted every 5-10 years.
-To repaint an AST so that the coating meets the paint manufacturer’s requirements and provides the best protection to the steel, the tank should be sandblasted, primed and painted.
+So as not to waste protection of AST investment, the exterior paint should be re-touched or repainted every 5-10 years.
+To repaint an AST so that the coating meets the paint manufacturer’s requirements and provides the best protection to the steel, the tank should be sandblasted, primed, and painted.
 The cost of recoating a tank that is brought to near white metal via sandblasting costs approximately $4.4 per square foot.